 - Blindness: Eventually, diabetic retinopathy, glaucoma or both can lead to complete vision loss.

 How can we prevent diabetic retinopathy from occurring?

 There is no certain way to completely prevent diabetic retinopathy.
 However, in most cases, patients can prevent severe vision loss by having regular eye exams, keeping blood sugar and blood pressure under control.
 Moreover, there are common tips patients can do to reduce the risk factors of getting diabetic retinopathy, including:

-- Manage your diabetes.
-Make sure you have a healthy life style where eating healthy food and doing exercises such as walking is a part of your daily routine, in addition to taking the insulin shots prescribed by the doctor in its right time.
+- Take control of your diabetes.
+Maintain healthy life style where eating healthy food and doing exercises such as walking is a part of your everyday life, in addition to taking the insulin shots prescribed by the doctor in its right time.

 - Keep a close eye on your blood sugar level.
-Check and record your blood sugar level several times a day, and more frequently in cases of illness or being under stress.
+Make sure of checking and recording your blood sugar level several times a day, and more frequently in cases of illness or being under stress.

-- Keep your blood pressure and cholesterol under control.
-Eating healthy foods, exercising regularly and losing excess weight can help in controlling blood pressure and cholesterol.
+- Keep your cholesterol and blood pressure under control.
+Working out regularly in addition to eating healthy foods can help in controlling blood pressure and cholesterol.

-- Avoid smocking or using any types of tobacco.
-Smoking increases your risk of various diabetes complications, including diabetic retinopathy.
+- Avoid smocking or using tobacco.
+Smoking increases the risk of developing different diabetes complications, such as diabetic retinopathy.

-- Pay attention to vision changes.
-Contact your eye doctor immediately if you experience sudden vision changes or if your vision becomes blurry, spotty or hazy.
+- Pay close attention to any change in your vision.
+Notify your eye doctor immediately if you experience any sudden vision changes or if your vision becomes hazy, spotty, or blurry.

 What are the symptoms of diabetic retinopathy?